zsoltherpai/feather/README.md

 ```
 ######Method injection######
 Not supported.
 The need for it can be generally avoided by a Provider / solid design (favoring immutability, injection via constructor).

+#####How it works#####
+Feather is based on efficient use of reflection to instantiate dependencies.
+No code generating, classpath scanning,
+proxying or anything costly involved.